-Free Outdoor Summer Music Festivals and Concerts in New York City
+Free Outdoor Summer Music Festivals & Concerts in NYC: Best Bets for Families

-Although some New York City outdoor music and culture series are created specifically with children in mind, there are lots of grown-up series that families can enjoy, too.
-At these wonderful alfresco events, most of which take place in parks and plazas, families can pack a picnic, stake out a spot, lay down a blanket and soak up some culture at no cost.
+Although some New York City outdoor music and performance series are created specifically with children in mind, there are lots of grown-up ones that families can enjoy, too.
+At these wonderful alfresco events—most of which take place in parks and plazas—families can pack a picnic, stake out a spot, lay down a blanket and soak up some culture at no cost.
 Don't worry if the kids aren't totally into it; sit along the perimeter and let them run around, dance and play and they'll be happy.

-While many of the series, including SummerStage, Celebrate Brooklyn! and Lincoln Center Out of Doors, host dedicated family days, it's worth browsing their full schedules.
+While many series including SummerStage, Celebrate Brooklyn! and Lincoln Center Out of Doors host dedicated family days, it's worth browsing their full schedules.
 There's no minimum age to enjoy jazz, classical or rock, right?

-We've rounded up the city's best free outdoor music and performance series and highlighted the events we think will be of particular interest to families.
+We've rounded up NYC's best FREE outdoor music and performance series and highlighted the events we think will be of particular interest to families.
+You can find even more family fun in our jam-packed Summer Guide.

 SummerStage – Citywide